The Retail Problem That Sparked Zenline

 When we started building Zenline, we explored both sides of the market: manufacturers and retailers.
 Initially, we weren’t sure where the bigger pain point was.
 But after talking to dozens of category managers and validating assumptions through prototypes, one thing became clear: the real pull came from retailers.
 It’s where the problem was most urgent and where decision-makers were actively looking for tools that actually worked.

 The first pilots came through warm intros, the next ones (with more confidence) from outbound.
-We listened closely, kept iterating, and quickly saw that the value was in giving category teams better assortment decisions.
+We listened, kept iterating, and quickly saw that the value was in giving category teams better assortment decisions.

 Thanks to many, many, many 5am nights, and a lot of AI usage, we were able to build our first version within four weeks and went live.

 Amidst all the late-night prototyping and fast feedback loops, there was one moment that stuck with us: A surprise launch party, thrown by a group of close friends – many of them engineers, investors, smart people – with one message: “We’re behind you.
 Even if you never answer our WhatsApp messages.”
-That’s when it clicked.
-We weren’t just solving a problem.
 We had people around us who believed in the vision and pushed us to go all in.
 That’s when we knew: this is real.
 Now it’s full speed ahead.